Approximate Border Location

 Open 24 Hours with No Checks

 There are no fixed hours and no staff.
 Cars, buses, cyclists, and hikers cross day and night, every single day of the year.
 Random police patrols happen once in a blue moon, mostly looking for stolen vehicles.
 Tourists almost never see anyone in uniform.
+While some Schengen countries maintain temporary internal border controls in 2026 due to security and migration concerns, this specific open border remains unaffected with no routine checks.

 Austria to Liechtenstein (Most Common Direction)